• About us

 Arthur Neslen

-Arthur Neslen has been Climate Home's Europe correspondent.
-He is Europe environment correspondent at the Guardian.
-He has previously worked for the BBC, the Economist, Al Jazeera, and EurActiv, where his journalism won environmental awards.
+Arthur Neslen is a freelance journalist based in Brussels.
+He was previously Europe environment correspondent for the Guardian and Climate Home News, and has also worked for the BBC, the Economist, Al Jazeera and EurActiv, where his journalism won environmental awards.
 He has written two books about Israeli and Palestinian identity.
-He is based in Brussels.

 Eastern Europe turns to private sector as EU clean energy budget cut